About the City of Gainesville

-- In winter there are short but stimulating cold spells.
+- There are short but stimulating cold spells in the winter.

-- The average high temperature in January is 65 degrees Fahrenheit.
+- The average high temperature in January is 65° Fahrenheit.

-- The average high in July is 91 degrees Fahrenheit.
+- The average high in July is 91° Fahrenheit.

 - Gainesville averages 7.75 hours of sunshine per day.
 The annual rainfall averages 35 inches.